forsbergsskola-se/212-cpp-game-recca20/README.md

 Dungeon map,
 User input and movement,
 Infobox,
-Get items from chest
+Get items from chest,
+escape

 #### To do
-escape,
 Battle screen start,
 animation class,
 Deltatime,